danieladugyan/diverse/notes.md

 ### Example

 Assume teams A-D and activities 1-4.
+LocHome represents the locations that the home team has not yet visited, and vice versa for the away team.

 Round 1